Rise in Deaths of Undocumented Construction Workers

 Too often, construction workers in Massachusetts are hurt or killed in construction accidents, and in many cases, accidents involve unauthorized immigrants.
 Often, unauthorized immigrant workers are at a disadvantage — due to the language barrier and the need for immediate work — and can find themselves in unsafe situations because of contractors’ negligence on construction job sites.

 Consult with an Experienced Workplace Injury Attorney

 If you are new to the United States, you may feel that you are powerless to protect yourself on a job site.
 Understand that being safe on the job is your right and that contractors, landowners and other parties must follow the laws that require them to take appropriate safety precautions.
-If you or a loved one have been injured by unsafe practices at a work site, consult with an attorney with significant experience in workers compensation and injuries.
+If you or a loved one have been injured by unsafe practices at a worksite, consult with a Boston personal injury attorney with significant experience in workers compensation and injuries.
 Contact the Law Office of John J. Sheehan for a free consultation today.

 Photo via flickr by afflictedmonkey